CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise3.md

 ## Task 1: Getting started with REST in the Azure SQL Database

-In this first section, you will test the External REST Endpoint Invocation (EREI) feature of the database to ensure you have connectivity to other Azure services by asking ChatGPT for a joke.
+In this exercise, you will test the External REST Endpoint Invocation (EREI) feature of the database to ensure you have connectivity to other Azure services by asking ChatGPT for a joke.
 This section will also create a database-scoped credential.
 A database-scoped credential is a record in the database that contains authentication information for connecting to a resource outside the database.
 For this lab, we will be creating one that contains the api key for connecting to Azure OpenAI services.

 ### Task 1.1: Chat Completion